Folds up for portability

 The highlight of using the Mimo app, though, is Story Mode.
 This allows you to easily create little video clips — complete with pre-recorded music — on the fly.
 Simply start up Story Mode and follow the instructions; you’ll shoot little seconds-long clips one after another and then the app will patch them all together.
 In the end, you’ll have an edited set of clips with a soundtrack that you can easily share on social media.
 This is something your average camera app can’t do.

-Most smartphone gimbals clock in around the $100 range, and the Osmo Mobile 3 stays as close to that price point as possible.
+Originally, the Osmo Mobile 3 launched at a higher price than you see above.
+DJI has since dropped the price of each version by $20.
+Considering most smartphone gimbals clock in around the $100 range, the Osmo Mobile 3 is now priced very competitively.
 That being said, the standard edition lacks two crucial accessories: the hardshell case and the tripod stand.
 The hardshell case is an especially-notable omission, considering many smartphone gimbals over the $100 price point come with a hardshell case of some kind.

 With that in mind, it’s hard to recommend buying the standard edition.
 The stand makes your life so much easier, and the case will help keep your gimbal from getting knocked about in your backpack.

-My current smartphone gimbal rarely gets used, not because I don’t like it but because it’s so hard to transport.
+Before the DJI Osmo Mobile 3, my smartphone gimbals rarely got used, not because I didn’t like them but because they were so hard to transport.
 If I’m going on a hike and think I might get some good filming opportunities, the last thing I’m going to want to lug with me is a foot-long heavy plastic stick.
 A folded Osmo Mobile 3 solves this problem, and that’s definitely worth some extra cash in my opinion.

 DJI Osmo Mobile 3 review: The verdict